Calculating how much a barn conversion costs? Here's why you might need deep pockets

-As a starting point, the cost for an average barn conversion is around £1,700/m2, but be aware of the number of potential variables (below) which could significantly affect this upwards to as much as £2,500/m2 or more.
+As a starting point, the cost for an average barn conversion is around £1,870/m2.
+However, you must be aware of the number of potential variables (below) which could significantly affect this upwards to as much as £2,750/m2 or more.

-Barn conversions are so diverse in nature that it’s a real challenge to put a single ballpark figure on a conversion cost.
+Barn conversion ideas are so diverse in nature that it’s a real challenge to put a single ballpark figure on a conversion cost.
 Every barn will have its own set of unique characteristics and challenges.
+Taking the cost ranges discussed above and below, the starting point for a steel frame barn conversion for example, would be around £275k with the average cost coming in at around £300k.

-As a result of this, conversion costs can vary significantly from around £150k at the lower end for a small barn, to as much as £400k for a larger project, although at the top end, the sky is the limit when it comes to your choice of internal finishes.
+The key thing to remember with barn conversion costs is that they can vary significantly from around £165k at the lower end for a small barn, to as much as £440k for a larger project, although at the top end, the sky is the limit when it comes to your choice of internal finishes.

 What factors can influence the cost of a barn conversion?